How to Get from Lima to Machu Picchu (All Routes Explained)

 How Much Does it Cost to Get from Lima to Machu Picchu?

-Flight to Cusco: From 40 to 50 USD (booked in advance, personal item only), add 20 USD for carry-on and 30 USD for checked luggage.
+- Flight to Cusco: Around 50 USD (booked in advance, personal item only), add 20 USD for carry-on and 30 USD for checked luggage.
+Check prices on Skyscanner.

-Bus to Cusco: From 90 Soles (25 USD) for a direct service.
-120 to 200 soles if hopping from town to town on the way.
+- Bus to Cusco: From 115 Soles (30 USD) for a direct service.
+Around 200 soles if hopping from town to town on the way.
+Check prices for all operators on Busbud.

-Train from Cusco to Aguas Calientes: Tickets start from 66 USD, one way.
+- Train from Cusco to Aguas Calientes: Tickets start from around 60 USD, one way.

 Multi-Day Treks